 When it comes to open banking, Monzi are unable to offer any relevant products or services.
 Instead, we’ve simply tried to inform you of the changes that you’re going to see over the coming years and how you might be able to take advantage of them.

-However, what we can help with is quick cash loans online.
-In short, if you find yourself short on cash, Monzi’s lender-finder service might be able to make it quick and easy to find lenders offering online cash loans.
+However, what we can help with is quick loans online.
+In short, if you find yourself short on cash, Monzi’s lender-finder service might be able to make it quick and easy to find lenders offering instant online cash loans.
 Best of all, you can potentially access cash amounts from $300 to $10,000.
 Check out the loans that may be on offer below:

 Small personal loans come with the following features: